brockbillingsley/IAP2026/README.md

 ## Mathematica

 Mathematica is a software we use to perform all sorts of symbolic calucations.
-MIT has a license for sudents, just follow the instructions [here](https://ist.mit.edu/wolfram/mathematica).
-Download the software to your laptop not subMIT.
-It is usually nicer to avoid running Mathematica remotely.
+Mathematica can be run online after activating your MIT license.
+You can find instructions [here](https://ist.mit.edu/wolfram/mathematica-online).
+If you prefer to use Mathematica offline and on your laptop, follow [these instructions](https://ist.mit.edu/wolfram/mathematica).